 Aspidistra can withstand all ranges of indirect light, meaning that most locations in a home will be accepted.
 Avoid situating it in a spot that receives intense sunlight for more than an hour, as it'll quickly lead to sun-scorch and permanently damaged leaves.
 Clean the leaves regularly, especially with those in darker environments with lukewarm water and a damp cloth.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.

-Allow the soil's top third to dry out in between waters, reducing this further in the autumn and winter.
-If your specimen is situated in a darker environment, allow half of the compost to dry out to minimise the chance of root rot and hatching Fungus Gnat larvae.
+Due to the Aspidistra's amazing ability to withstand dry soil due to competition from nearby trees in the wild, this species is best kept on the under-watered.
+We'd recommend allowing the soil's top half to dry out in between waters, reducing this slightly further in the autumn and winter.
+If your plant is situated in a darker environment, allow almost all of the compost to dry out to minimise the chance of root rot and hatching Fungus Gnat larvae.
+Remember, if in doubt, don't water it - they can deal with short-lived droughts!
 Under-watering symptoms include stunted growth, browned leaf edges and yellowing leaves; these issues are commonly caused by too much sunlight or heat, or pure forgetfulness.
 Over-watering symptoms include a collapsed base, yellowing leaves, heavy soil and plant death.
 If you feel that over-watering is to blame for a gradual decline in health, be sure to click on this link for more info about addressing root rot.

 Although average room humidity is acceptable for this species, those grown in a dry climate (below 40%) should be sat on a humidity tray to prevent the risk of browning leaf-tips.
 At monthly intervals, perform a gentle hose-down to hydrate its leaves and reduce the number of dust particles resting on its foliage.